 With a humbling and fascinating combination of ancient history and sacred religious sites, Jerusalem attracts more than three million tourists a year and earns a profound loyalty from many of its visitors.

 Jerusalem, the Holy City, is a place of pilgrimage for the Muslim, Christian and Jewish religions; but whatever their religious beliefs, people from all over the world are drawn to holiday in Jerusalem, the city with a sacred heart.
 The relatively small area of the Old City is arguably one of the most atmospheric ancient enclaves remaining in the world, with winding old streets, ancient fortifications and an almost tangible sense of history.
 Most who holiday in Jerusalem come to immerse themselves in the religious and historic attractions of this ancient city, including iconic religious sites like the Church of the Holy Sepulchre, Temple Mount and the Western Wall.

-Jerusalem is also not without modern attractions and the city boasts many world-class museums and art galleries and hosts a number of fun and enriching cultural festivals.
+Jerusalem is also not without modern attractions and the city has many world-class museums and art galleries and hosts a number of cultural festivals.
 The city is also well located to be a spring board to some of Israel's most remarkable landscapes and attractions.

 Best time to visit Jerusalem

 Summers in Jerusalem are hot, but the months of July and August remain high season for a Jerusalem holiday, despite accommodation being more expensive and queues longer.
 Both spring and autumn (around May and September) are great seasons to travel to Jerusalem, with sunny and warm days.
 For budget travellers the least expensive is the cool (but wet) winter, between November and March.
 During the Jewish Passover and some other religious holidays many facilities are closed.